StereoSpike: Depth Learning with a Spiking Neural Network: Introduction

-In section 2, we introduce a few related works that inspired our approach.
-We explain our methodology in section 3, including the data pre-processing, network architecture, and training details.
-In section 4, we compare our method with prior studies in terms on performances.
-We also show that StereoSpike surpasses equivalent analog Neural Networks (ANNs) with similar architectures, both in terms of performances and energy-efficiency.
+In section \ref{related_work}, we introduce several related works that inspired our approach.
+We explain our methodology in section \ref{method}, including the data pre-processing, network architecture, and training details.
+In section \ref{experiments}, we compare our method with prior studies in terms on performances.
+Very interestingly, we also show that StereoSpike surpasses equivalent analog Neural Networks (ANNs) with similar architectures.
+Finally, section \ref{discussion} discusses the superiority of our model in terms of computational efficiency and energy-consumption.